wibblymat/matscales.com/_posts/2016-08-30-intro-to-web-assembly.md

 The problem with this, of course, is that you need to understand the contract between the JS function and the WASM module.
 I think that, realistically, most module providers will just give you the JS library that they built themselves that wraps the loading and instantiating of the module along with appropriate import functions.
 However, it's probably useful to understand what is going on underneath.

 I think that will do for now.
 Next time I'm going to talk about compiling C to WASM.

-// TODO: Provide some simple example modules that people can play around with.